 Respect with regards to punctuality and decorum in the church is essential.
 Drinking of alcohol before the rehearsal or ceremony will lead to the expulsion of those drinking from the church.
 Failure to comply could mean the forfeiture of the privilege of marriage in St. Gertrude Church at the discretion of the priest at any point in the preparation or ceremony.

 You are expected to be on time for the rehearsal and the ceremony.
 We will not delay the start of another ceremony in church because of a tardy start of yours.
 The church is open one half hour before the ceremony.
 All weddings have 90 minutes for the ceremony and picture taking.

 Fr.
-Rich deals only with the engaged couple and not with parents or wedding coordinators to avoid any confusion or miscommunication.
+Gabriel deals only with the engaged couple and not with parents or wedding coordinators to avoid any confusion or miscommunication.

 Remember, it is the love shared between the couple that calls down God's presence in the Sacrament of Matrimony.
 You are the ministers of this beautiful sacrament.
 As you schedule and work on all the details, try to relax.

 The ceremony will be beautiful because the people in attendance are choosing to be there, drawn to the church by your love for each other.
 In the rush of things, take time for each other, support each other.
 We will do everything on our part to make your wedding a fitting and prayerful beginning to your Christian Marriage.
 Feel free to contact the Rectory at 773.764.3621 with any questions you might have.